building

 Duplex Conversions

-Converting a “single-family residence” to a “duplex” is a great investment opportunity.
-This pamphlet will give you a general idea of what property would qualify and what it takes to convert a “single-family residence” to a “duplex.”
-Topics discussed include lot requirements and some of the building code requirements.
+Converting a “single family residence” to a “duplex” is a great investment opportunity.
+With the great opportunity for investment, the City of Rexburg wants to make this an enjoyable experience instead of a painful experience.
+This pamphlet will give you a general idea of what property would qualify and what it takes to convert a “single family residence” to a “duplex.”
+Topics that will be discussed will consist of what the lot requirements are and what some of the building code requirements are.

 Zoning Requirements: